Gangadhar-Kuratti/My_Python-course/README.md

 - Practice set 22 ✅

 ## Programs
 - program to print the combined list of dictionaries

+## Completd (Day_23)
+- Practice set 23 ✅

+## Program
+- program to understand the dictionary compreesion